MatthieuMichon/aoc-rtl/25/11/README.md

 WARNING: [Synth 8-11357] Potential Runtime issue for 3D-RAM or RAM from Record/Structs for RAM  node_lut_reg with 720896 registers
 ```

+The word *Runtime* is capitalized, suggesting that somebody thought worth adding the word *Potential* to the warning message.

 The memory in question is `node_lut` from `node_id_mapper.sv`:

 ```verilog